nf-core/rangeland/docs/output.md

 Parameter files may be consulted to derive information about the specific processing task performed for a given tile.
 In this workflow, classification using spectral unmixing is performed.

 Spectral unmixing is a common technique to derive sub-pixel classification.
-Concretely, a set of endmember (provided using `--endmember`) is consulted to determine fractions of different types of vegetation, soil, ... for each pixel.
+Concretely, a set of endmember (provided using `--endmember`) is exploited to determine fractions of different types of vegetation, soil, ... for each pixel.

 Next, time series analysis for different vegetation characteristics is performed.

-The resulting trend files can be consulted to view trends for individual tiles.
-They are saved as symlinks because of their large size.
+The resulting trend files in `trend_files/` can be investigated to view trends for individual tiles.
+However, these files are only published if the `save_tsa` parameter is set to `true`.

 If the `return_tss` parameter was set to `true`, the pipeline will also output files with the `TSS` ending.
 These files contain the time series stack(TSS) for the given tile and index or band.
 Here, for each date of acquisition, an image is available that contains the values for that date.